favourdavidemeka/dangote-refinery-share-analysis/README.md

 > **If I pay ₦5,250, how much of an actual oil refinery do I own — in physical units?**

 Everyone is debating whether the IPO is a good buy.
 Nobody I could find translated the share price into refinery units.
 This project does that, using only the official prospectus.
+**Who is this for?** Any Nigerian trying to see through the IPO hype — no finance or engineering background needed.
+And for anyone who wants to see what "verify every number" looks like in practice, not just in theory.

 ---